Fill out the brief form below for access to the free report.

 He also serves as Co-Founder and Advisory Partner of NGP Energy Capital Management where he assists with the strategic direction of the firm.
 NGP is a premier private equity investment franchise in the natural resources industry managing over $17.0 billion of cumulative committed capital since inception in 1988.
 Through 2015, Mr. Hersh served as NGP’s Chief Executive Officer.
 From 1988 through 2015, under his leadership, NGP invested over $10 billion and achieved a 27-year gross IRR of 30% (net IRR of 19%), making it one of the nation’s leading investment firms during that period.

-Mr. Hersh currently serves as a Senior Advisor and the Deputy Chief Investment Officer for The Carlyle Group’s natural resources division and sits on the Board of the Texas Rangers Baseball Club.
+Mr. Hersh currently serves as Senior Advisor to The Carlyle Group’s natural resources division and sits on the Board of the Texas Rangers Baseball Club.
 In addition, Mr. Hersh serves on the Board of Overseers of the Hoover Institution, and is a member of the Council on Foreign Relations, the National Council of the American Enterprise Institute, the Dallas Citizens Council, and the World Economic Forum.
 He also sits on the Dean’s Council of the Harvard Kennedy School.
 Mr. Hersh served on the Advisory Council of Stanford University’s Graduate School of Business from 2009 through 2015.
 In 2014, he was recognized as Master Entrepreneur of the Year for the Southwest Region by Ernst & Young during its Entrepreneur of the Year program, and in 2017 received the Oil & Gas Council’s Lifetime Achievement Award.

 Mr. Hersh has also been very involved in the nonprofit arena both nationally and locally on a personal basis and through the efforts of The Hersh Foundation, his family’s private foundation.
 He serves on the boards of the Communities Foundation of Texas, Baylor Health Care System Foundation, and the National Association for Urban Debate Leagues.
 From 1998 through 2015, Mr. Hersh served on the board of St. Mark’s School of Texas, where he held numerous positions including President from 2010 through 2012.
 In 2015, Mr. Hersh received the St. Mark’s School of Texas Distinguished Alumnus Award.